Skip to content

 Sanitation and Hygiene Influencers Making the Difference

-William Musoni regularly encourages members of his community to adopt improved WASH practices including handwashing.
+William Musoni regularly encourages members of his community to adopt improved WASH practices, including handwashing.
 Photo credit: Theophile Harushyamagara, Water For People in Rwanda/Isoko y’Ubuzima

 William Musoni spends his days working as a laborer.
 When he’s not working, he educates communities in Rwanda’s Eastern Province on good hygiene practices, with a special focus on handwashing.
 As a mobilizer for community savings and loan associations, he also encourages people to invest in and use proper sanitation facilities and products.